 I marked off the center of my coffee table so I knew where to place my center board.

 Place your board in the center of your table and clamp each end down so it won’t move.
-I used these clamps, but that’s only because I didn’t know about the Kreg clamps, which are SO amazing!
-Also, this price on Amazon is pretty great, probably cheaper than you’ll find in the hardware stores!
+I used these clamps, but tmy favorite clamps are the Kreg clamps, which are SO amazing!
+Also, this price on Amazon is pretty great, about the same as you’ll find in the hardware stores!

 Let me just talk for a minute about why I love impact drivers rather than regular drills.
 Impact drivers use IMPACT to drive the screws (hence the name).
 It’s really important in this case, because we are drilling from the underside, and we really want the board to be sucked in by the screw and lay flush and tight against the table.
 This Ryobi Impact Driver is the one I use, and I love it.